Shreyan-Meesala/Shreyan-Meesala/README.md

 You can play my latest game builds on my Itch.io page!
 👉[Play Battle of Science now!](https://shreyan0725.itch.io/battle-of-science)

 What I'm Working On:
-👉 2D metroidvania-platformer game
+<br>👉 2D metroidvania-platformer game
-👉 Soon to be the founder of Sylvan Interactive, an upcoming indie studio
+<br>👉 Soon to be the founder of Sylvan Interactive, an upcoming indie studio